12.6 Career Paths, MCHES Direction, and Next Steps

 Key Takeaways

-- CHES preparation maps to real entry-level health education work in community, clinical, school, workplace, nonprofit, and public health settings.
+- CHES preparation maps directly to entry-level health education work in community, clinical, school, workplace, nonprofit, and public health settings.

-- Early career planning should connect job tasks to the Eight Areas of Responsibility rather than only to job titles.
+- Early career planning should connect job tasks to the Eight Areas of Responsibility rather than to exact job titles.

-- The best next step after the exam is to turn study habits into a professional development system.
+- The strongest next step after the exam is converting study habits into an ongoing professional-development and portfolio system.

 Turn exam preparation into career evidence

 Studying for CHES can feel like preparing for a single appointment, but the content is also a map of entry-level health education work.
-The Eight Areas of Responsibility describe what health education specialists do: assess needs and capacity, plan programs, implement strategies, evaluate and use research, advocate, communicate, lead and manage, and practice ethically.
-Those verbs can become resume evidence and interview stories.
+The Eight Areas of Responsibility describe what health education specialists actually do: assess needs and capacity, plan programs, implement strategies, evaluate and apply research, advocate, communicate, lead and manage, and practice ethically.
+Those verbs become resume bullet points and interview stories far more readily than the credential acronym alone.

-Career settings vary.
-A CHES may work in a health department, nonprofit, hospital or clinic, university wellness program, school setting, worksite wellness program, community coalition, grant-funded project, or health communication role.
-The title may not always say "health educator," so read job descriptions for the tasks behind the title.
+Career settings vary widely.
+A CHES may work in a local or state health department, a nonprofit, a hospital or clinic in patient education, a university wellness program, a K-12 school health role, a worksite wellness program, a community coalition, a grant-funded project, or a health communication role.
+The posted title may not say "health educator" at all, so read the job description for the tasks behind the title rather than filtering on the word.

 | Area | Career evidence to collect |